omotomiwa26/alx-system_engineering-devops/0x19-postmortem/README.md

 Content-Type: text/html; charset=UTF-8
 ````

-- I also ran `curl -s 127.0.0.1:80 | grep Holberton` as a final test to accertain that everything is now working perfectly with no server errors
+- I also ran `curl -s 127.0.0.1:80 | grep Holberton` as a final test to accertain that everything is now working perfectly with no server errors.

 ````
 root@e514b399d69d:~# curl -s 127.0.0.1:80 | grep Holberton